-In this paper we aim to capture the sense in which Quine's conjecture is true.
-Although the basic idea behind the conjecture is clear, before proving it one needs to make precise what it means for two theories to be "equivalent."
-We consider three ways to make Quine's conjecture precise.
-We show that the first two versions of the conjecture are false, but we conclude by proving the third.
+In this paper, we aim to capture the sense in which Quine's conjecture is true.
+Although the basic idea behind the conjecture is clear, before proving it one needs to make precise what it might mean for two many-sorted theories to be "equivalent."
+We consider two precise versions of Quine's conjecture.
+We show that the first version of the conjecture is false, but we prove the second.